agathoklisx/libved/README.md

    The work that someone put in a project, should be respected and should be mentioned without any second thought and with pleasure, as it is the marrow of the world, and it is so nice to be part of a continuation, both as receiver or as a producer.
  */

+/* Coding style.
+   Easy.
+     - every little everything is separated with a space, except in some cases on array indexing

+     - two spaces for indentation

+     - the opening brace is on the same line with the (usually) conditional expression

+     - the closed brace is on the same byte index of the first letter of the block

+     - the code tries to avoid (if compiler permits) to not use braces on conditional branches and when there is one statement
+ */

 /* NOTE: